Terms of Service

 We may share personal information as follows:

 - with other Users/Clients of the deskbird Platform.
 For example, if you book a Workstation using the deskbird Platform not choosing anonymous booking, we share your name, photo and booking details with other Users/Employees of your Company using the deskbird platform.
-We share information with your employer in an aggregated format, including booking details, when you check in to a Workstation, information on your perceived health, information from surveys and other relevant information.
+We share information with your employer in an aggregated format, including booking details, when you check in to a Workstation, information from surveys and other relevant information.

 - with your consent.
 For example, you may let us share personal information with a third party service provider.
 Those uses will be subject to their privacy policies.